Hong Kong Island Hong Kong Travel Guide

 Consider short-term Cantonese classes.
 Weekend trips to outlying islands.

-Tailor your itinerary to specific interests for a rewarding trip.
+Tailor your itinerary to specific activities you enjoy for a rewarding trip.

 Central Heritage Trail, Man Mo Temple, Dr. Sun Yat-sen Museum, PMQ, Blue House.